 - Have a faculty advisor sign and verify your efforts in this research area and your academic standing.

-The deadline for application submittal has been extended till January 31st, 2017.
+The deadline for grant application (essay) submittal is January 15th, 2018.